2018 MOHR Life Enrichment Awards

 Enriching Lives through Theater

 From its headquarters in Mankato, MRCI provides performing arts opportunities for people with disabilities as part of a partnership with The Arc Southwest.
-The Innovators theater group involves a between 15 and 20 individuals with disabilities, who choose a play and their roles and work on rehearsals with assistance from an MRCI volunteer.
-These discover previously untapped talents and learn teamwork and how to take direction while gaining confidence to perform in front of others.
+The Innovators theater group involves 15 to 20 individuals with disabilities, who choose a play and their roles, and work on rehearsals with assistance from an MRCI volunteer.
+These discover previously untapped talents, learn teamwork and how to take direction while gaining confidence to perform in front of others.
 Shows are performed at MRCI facilities.
-"Our goal is to empower our clients to be able to advocate for themselves and others," explained an MRCI spokesperson.
+“Our goal is to empower our clients to be able to advocate for themselves and others,” explained an MRCI spokesperson.

 The CoLab Exhibition